stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 As described :ref:`above <lfric-built-ins-dtype-access>`, Built-ins that operate on ``integer``-valued fields mandate ``GH_INTEGER`` as the kernel metadata for fields and scalars.
-Both ``integer`` read-only scalars and ``integer``-valued fields can only currently have ``i_def`` precision, as described in the :ref:`Mixed Precision <lfric-mixed-precision>` section.
+Both ``integer`` scalar arguments and ``integer``-valued fields can only currently have ``i_def`` precision, as described in the :ref:`Mixed Precision <lfric-mixed-precision>` section.